Richmond, Virginia Real Estate

 Jobs in Richmond are commensurate with the number of growing businesses, which makes the Richmond real estate market both appealing and expansive.
 While some Richmond realtors specialize in the city of Richmond, in one specific locality, such as Glen Allen real estate, or real estate in one particular county, such as Chesterfield County, Virginia Estates Richmond realtors are diligent in maintaining a list of the finest homes for sale throughout the entire metropolitan Richmond real estate market.

-Virginia Estates Richmond real estate agents offer those interested in buying and selling homes in Richmond the unique advantage of locality: discover the nuances of working with Richmond-area experts and longtime residents.
+Virginia Estates Richmond Virginia real estate agents offer those interested in buying and selling homes in Richmond the unique advantage of locality: discover the nuances of working with Richmond-area experts and longtime residents.
 Our Richmond real estate team understands every aspect of the businesses, making it easier to help people find a home best suited for their professional, personal, and recreational needs.
 Native Richmonders, Virginia Estates real estate agents can answer your questions and provide you with the information you need on the city and its surrounding environs.

 In 1606, King James I of England granted a royal charter to the Virginia Company of London, a group of merchants interested in profiting from mining and trade, to settle British colonists in North America.
 The first permanent Richmond settlement was made in 1637, at the head of the James River.
-Soon afterwards, Fort Charles was built in 1645, and the site became a major trading center.
+Soon afterward, Fort Charles was built in 1645, and the site became a major trading center.

 Under the benefaction of William Byrd, Richmond was developed and built in 1737 and became the capital of Virginia in 1779.
 Virginia joined the Confederacy in 1861, and during the Civil War Richmond served as the capital of the Confederacy and suffered the constant focus of Union armed forces.